-Any items lost or damaged by a patron will be charged at the cost to purchase a replacement plus a $2.00 processing fee to cover new bar codes, covers, audio book cases, etc. No used items will be accepted as replacements.
+Any items lost or damaged by a patron will be charged at the cost to purchase a replacement plus a $2.00 processing fee to cover new bar codes, covers, audio book cases, etc. We do not accept new items as replacement for lost or damaged items.
 You can have us set up your card so you get e-mails or text messages reminding you of due dates.
 This is a great way to avoid late fees!
 Fees are not waived due to missed e-mails or texts.
 Please note some e-mails may be sent to your spam folder by your e-mail servicer.

-In order to use many of our online services your account must be clear these items.
-Family cards are linked, so fees or lost items on one members card may effect download capabilities for the entire family.
+In order to use many of our online services your account must be clear of these items.
+Household cards are linked, so fees or lost items on one member's card may effect download capabilities for the entire household.
+If any household member has an item(s) past 7 days overdue, every household account will be blocked until this item(s) are handed to a staff member.
 Cards expire every 2 years, so just call and update your information to stay active in our system (every 1 year for non-residents).

 All access if free to the public.
 There is a 1-hour time limit on public PCs (unlimited time for wireless access).
 Time may be extended if no other patrons are waiting to use a computer terminal.

 Yes, there is a .10 cent per page fee for black and white copies and a .25 cent per page fee for color copies.
 Black and white double sided copies are .15 cents and color doubles are .35 cents.
 Please see a staff member at the front desk if you wish to print in color.
 We prefer cash or check for payment.
 If you must use a credit/debit card, you will be charged a minimum of $2.00.